SeqOIA-IT/variantplaner/docs/usage.md

 - ref: Reference sequence
 - alt: Alternative sequence
 - id: An hash of other value collision isn't check but highly improbable [check api documentation](reference/variantplaner/normalization.md#variantplaner.normalization.add_variant_i)

+!!! danger

+	Column `id` value dependent on chromosome length and chromosome order in the VCF header.

+	If you cannot be sure that the parameters are the same between each VCF file, you must create a chromosome length file.
+Section [add annotations](#add-annotations) shows an example of this file.

 /// details | variants parquet file content